solo-io/gloo/docs/content/guides/security/tls/server_tls.md

 ## Configuring downstream mTLS in a Virtual Service

-Gloo can be configured to verify downstream client certificates.
-As seen in the example above, you can reference a Kubernetes secret on your Virtual Service which allows Gloo to verify the Upstream.
-If this secret also contains a root CA, Gloo will use it to verify downstream client certificates.
+Gloo Edge can be configured to verify downstream client certificates.
+As seen in the example above, you can reference a Kubernetes secret on your Virtual Service which allows Gloo Edge to verify the Upstream.
+If this secret also contains a root CA, Gloo Edge will use it to verify downstream client certificates.

-We need to create a new set of self-signed certs to use in between the client and Gloo.
+We need to create a new set of self-signed certs to use in between the client and Gloo Edge.

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
    -keyout mtls.key -out mtls.crt -subj "/CN=gloo.gloo-system.com"
 ```

-Since they are self-signed, we can use mtls.crt as both our client cert and our root CA file for Gloo to verify the client.
+Since they are self-signed, we can use mtls.crt as both our client cert and our root CA file for Gloo Edge to verify the client.

 We will use `glooctl` to create the TLS `secret`, adding the `rootca` with an additional flag: